madlyticalmaddlyzer/ashlynnmaddox-portfolio/README.md

 Welcome to my portfolio.

-I'm an Operations Strategy & Analytics leader with 4+ years of experience at Amazon, where I've led global initiatives that delivered over $18M in business impact.
-My work bridges strategy, data analysis, and cross-functional execution spanning supply chain optimization, process improvement, and internal product development.

-I'm currently pursuing an MBA in Business Analytics and hold a BA in Economics, where I’ve conducted research on topics ranging from wine quality economics to data visualization for operational KPIs.

-This portfolio showcases a selected non-sensitive mock project across my academic and professional journey.

 ## 🛠️ What I Built

 I designed a data-driven pipeline that starts with a Snowflake data warehouse and ends with an interactive dashboard built in Streamlit.
 This was done to simulate a real-world analytics scenario similar to how a global logistics company might investigate and reduce costly equipment disruptions in the warehouses.

 ### 🔗 Data Architecture
-I created a SQL-based data warehouse centered around a jam_data table, and connected it with multiple supporting tables, including:
+I created a SQL-based data warehouse centered around a warehouse data table, and connected it with multiple supporting tables, including:

 - **repair_types** – classifying response and repair categories
 - **weather_disruptions** – identifying weather-related impact on operations